Sreetama Datta

 How to Score 600+ Marks in NEET Tip # 04: Identify weak spots

-The next step is to identify the NEET 2025 syllabus topics in which you are weak.
+You should identify the topics in syllabus in which you are weak.
 Then prioritise these topics irrespective of their weightage.
 Dedicating more time to the weak topics will help you analyse the pitfalls.
 Work on these and you will not have any more weaknesses and eventually plan on how to score 600 in NEET.

 How to Score 600+ Marks in NEET Tip # 05: Mock tests

 NEET mock tests and sample papers are available in abundance online.
-Solving mock tests and sample papers is the answer to how to score good marks in NEET 2025.
-But to score 600+ marks in NEET 2025, you must master them.
-As they say, practice makes one perfect.
-Solve as many mock tests as you can.
-But, do not get disheartened if you are unable to score well in these.
-Try to find the key areas where you are losing marks and the type of mistakes you commit.
+It is very important for students to solve these to get good marks in the NEET exam.
+To get high marks in this exam you need to practice as many mock tests as possible.
+Find mistakes which you are committing again and again and try to find the key areas where you are losing marks.
 The aim is to minimise the negative marking.
 However, getting the NEET mock test as per the latest pattern may be challenging.
 You may request your mentors to design the mock test paper as per the latest pattern, or you can modify the sections as per the new pattern and solve those accordingly.

 Also Read: